-The Sabbath in Judaism is a day of rest that is observed on the seventh day of the week, beginning from Friday at sundown and ending Saturday at sundown.
+The Sabbath in Judaism is a day of complete rest that is observed on the seventh day of the week, beginning from Friday at sundown and ending Saturday at sundown.
 It is the day on which God rested after completing all of creation and also commemorates the Lord freeing the His people from slavery in Egypt.
 The Sabbath commandment was given at Mount Sinai, when Torah was given to the children of Israel after the Exodus from the land of Egypt.

 When we go back to the story of creation, back to the very beginning of the Bible, it is interesting to note one thing.
 One of the most vital and one of the most important aspects of creation, the thing that God Himself created even before the heavens and the earth that ISN’T mentioned as one of the elements of creation in the narrative, is time and order.